 - Then Eren and Mikasa come running in, ready to kick their asses for messing with Armin.

 "That Day: The Fall of Shiganshina, Part 2"

-- It's a villainous one, but the first appearance of the Armored Titan in the anime is simply beyond epic Especially considering how brief this scene is in the manga where it's mostly off-screen, and only a handful of panels at best.
+- It's a villainous one, but the first appearance of the Armoured Titan in the anime is simply beyond epic.
+Especially considering how brief this scene is in the manga where it's mostly off-screen, and only a handful of panels at best.

-- Eren being able to hold steady in a faulty 3D-device is treated as one In-Universe, due to how nigh-impossible doing so must have been.
+- Eren being able to hold steady in an ODM-device with faulty belt clips is treated as one In-Universe, due to how nigh-impossible doing so must have been.

 - Sasha showing lightning quick thinking and reflexes to save Samuel from falling to his death.
 It's one of the first real indications that she's more than just a ditzy food-junkie.